Everything You Need to Know About Winter Camping

 What if the trade off was camping in the cold and snow of winter – would you still go?

-This winter I spent nearly as much time camping as I did in the summer.
-I promise, it’s just as fun!
-In fact, it’s might be better because you often get the campground to yourself and the longer nights mean a better chance to see aurora.
+Camping in the winter can be just as fun as the summer.
+I promise!
+In fact, it might be better because you often get the campground to yourself and the longer nights mean a greater chance of seeing aurora.

 What to Wear: